 The student must pass a final oral examination given by the Advisory Committee as described in the graduate catalog.
 Please consult Procedures for M.S.
 Thesis Defenses for more information on eligibility requirements, and scheduling and administration practices for M.S.
 Final Exams in the Department of Computer Science and Engineering.

 Deadlines: As described in Procedures for M.S.
 Thesis Defenses, there are eligibility requirements and deadlines for scheduling and reporting on M.S.
 Final Exams.
-Final exam deadlines are listed on the OGS Dates and Deadlines calendar (usually about 8 weeks before graduation).
+Final exam deadlines are listed on the OGAPS Dates and Deadlines calendar (usually about 8 weeks before graduation).

-A Master of Science thesis as described in the graduate catalog and on the OGS website must be submitted.
+A Master of Science thesis as described in the graduate catalog and on the OGAPS website must be submitted.
 After the thesis has been approved by the student's committee, the student should submit the following items to the advising office: